YashGupta2106/LearnForge/README.md

 generate_mcq_questions(topic, subtopic): Generates multiple-choice questions for the given topic using Grok.

-PDF Roadmap Generation
+PDF Explanation.

-You can also generate detailed PDF roadmaps for any topic by calling the generate_pdf function.
+You can also generate detailed PDF Explanation for any topic by calling the generate_pdf function.

-bash
-Copy code
 pdf_filename = generate_pdf(subtopic, topic, level)
 Notes